RodeoYeeHa/behave2unitgen/README.md

     		return ds;
     	}

-The @DatabaseSetup-Annotation uses a value prefixed with "method:", which means, it should read the test data out of the method setup().
+The @DatabaseSetup-Annotation uses a value prefixed with "method:".
+That means, it has to read the test data out of the method setup().

-Keep this in mind for later.
-With this, we can simply pass test data from our stories to DBUnit!
+Keep this in mind!
+With this method we can simply pass test data from our stories to DBUnit!

 Usecase "Delete a Contact"
 ==========================

-"The Adressbook-App should allow the use to delete one of his stored Contacts"
+"The adress-book-app should allow the user to delete one of his or her stored contacts"

 Writing the Story
 -----------------